-Victor Ramirez joins me to talk about how to make money at Upwork.
+Victor Ramirez joins me to talk about how to make money on Upwork.
 Find out how he made almost $7,700 part-time in less than two months’ time, mistakes he made early on and what he learned, and tips you can use.
 Plus, hear how he ended up on a billboard for UpWork in Times Square.

 - Copy Hackers article